How To Laugh Online In 20 Languages

 Giphy / Jamkoo

-9. Portuguese – huehuehue, rsrsrsrs, kkkk
+9. Brazilian Portuguese – huehuehue, rsrsrsrs, kkkk

-In Portuguese, laughter can be represented in different ways: huehuehu = hahaha, rsrsrsrs = hahaha, and kkkk = hahahaha.
+In Brazilian Portuguese, laughter can be represented in different ways: huehuehu = hahaha, rsrsrsrs = hahaha, and kkkk = hahahaha.
 “Rs” is short for risos which means laughter and “kkkk” is short for the laughing sound of “kakaka.”

 Cartoon characters welcoming the new year by playing music